nicolasluckie/LAMPStackNGX/README.md

 ### 2. Create environment variable files

-We do this as not not to include sensitive information in the `docker-compose.yml` file, but rather sourcing them from the `.env` and `db.ini` files.
+We do this as not to include sensitive information in the `docker-compose.yml` file, but rather sourcing them from the `.env` and `db.ini` files.
 This way sensitive information is not committed to the version control system.

 Create **two files**: